xh/toolbox/README.md

   testing a local change to the plugin.
 * To run the client using the local `hoist-react`, start your local webpack-dev-server from the `toolbox/client-app` directory by running `yarn startWithHoist`.

+## Developing with HTTPS on `xh.io` domain

+It can be useful to run Toolbox locally with HTTPS enabled and on a sub-domain of `xh.io`, especially when testing OAuth, CORS, or cookie dependent features.
+Follow these steps to run with HTTPS on the `toolbox-local.xh.io:3000` domain:

+1. Add this entry to your dev machine's `hosts` file: `127.0.0.1 toolbox-local.xh.io`
+2. Start the Grails server with the additional VM options below.
+The referenced files are self-signed certs commited to the repo for local dev purposes.
+    ```
+    -Dserver.ssl.enabled=true
+    -Dserver.ssl.certificate=classpath:local-dev/toolbox-local.xh.io-self-signed.crt
+    -Dserver.ssl.certificate-private-key=classpath:local-dev/toolbox-local.xh.io-self-signed.key
+    -Dserver.ssl.trust-certificate=classpath:local-dev/toolbox-local.xh.io-self-signed.ca.crt
+    ```
+3. Visit `https://toolbox-local.xh.io:8080/ping` in your browser to proceed past the SSL warning for API calls.
+4. Start the GUI with the `startWithHoistSecure` npm script.
+Go to `https://toolbox-local.xh.io:3000/app/` in your browser and proceed past the SSL warning.

 ------------------------------------------